zero10xy/collective-exploration/README.md

 [Devs for hire & Jobs]

-made for the purpose of collective exploration, experiments, and collaboration.
+Made for the purpose of collective exploration, experiments, and collaboration.

 Feel free to open a pull request to submit any of your projects.